-Microbial communities exist within a broad spectrum of environmental conditions including those found at the Earth's surface, deep in the crust, in freshwater environments, within the oceans and possibly the atmosphere.
+Microbial communities exist within a broad spectrum of environmental conditions including those found at the Earth's surface, deep in the crust, in freshwater environments, within the oceans and the atmosphere.
 These communities are involved in a broad array of geological and biological processes involving the evolution of the Earth, ecology, geochemical cycling, biomineralization, mineral ore formation, lithification and energy production.
 Geoscientists and bioscientists alike have discovered that microorganisms influence the Earth's environment through an astonishing array of chemical processes.

-Indeed, at lower temperatures and with geological time thermodynamic processes may be less important than kinetic processes mediated by microbes.
+Indeed, at lower temperatures and with geological time, thermodynamic processes may be less important than kinetic processes mediated by microbes.
 The presence of certain trace gases in the atmosphere, the acidification of mine-waste waters, and metal distributions in soils and sediments are all products of these micro-scale chemical reactors.
 Microbes form the foundation for all ecosystems known, both terrestrial and marine.
 Despite their importance and omnipresence, more than 99% of microbes on Earth remain uncharacterized, many from unique or incompletely explored environments.
-This demonstrates the need for collaboration among biologists and geologists in the examination of microbial communities and their roles in Earth processes and history.
+This demonstrates the need for collaboration among biologists and geoscientists in the examination of microbial communities and their roles in Earth processes and history.

-Geomicrobial processes (the dynamic interaction of microbes with earth materials) lie at the heart of the Biogeoscience program solicitation for FY 2004 and recent community reports provide guidance for research directions in this field.
+Geomicrobial processes (the dynamic interaction of microbes with earth materials) lie at the heart of the Biogeoscience program solicitation for FY 2005 and recent community reports provide guidance for research directions in this field.
 "Basic Research Opportunities in the Earth Sciences" (2001, National Research Council) points to the crucial role microbes play at the interface of biological and geological processes both in its "Critical Zone" and "Geobiology" themes.
-"Geobiology: Exploring the Interface Between the Biosphere and the Geosphere" (2001, American Academy of Microbiology) focuses primarily on geomicrobiology; and "Geobiology: Current Technology and Resources Needs" (2001, Agouron Institute) summarizes some of the current research taking place in geobiology, and outlines the resources that are needed to advance this discipline.
 Fundamental questions relevant to the origin and evolution of life in deep-sea ecosystems derive from the emerging understanding that "microbes are the biogeochemical engines that power the ecology of vent systems" (Ridge 2000 Science Plan: Planetary Renewal and Life in the Deep Ocean).
+Geobiology is further defined and additional relavant background material is presented at the Biogeosciences.org website.